-ACLS Pretest Questions and Answers 2020 (Full Practice Test) ACLS Pretest Questions and Answers 2019-20 (Free Full Practice Test).
+ACLS Pretest Questions and Answers 2023 (Full Practice Test) ACLS Pretest Questions and Answers 2023 (Free Full Practice Test).
 You can download this pretest question answer for American Heart Association (AHA) Advanced Cardiac Life Support Practice Test exam preparation.
-Note this pretest does not represent actual examination question.
+Note this pretest does not represent the actual examination questions.

 |Test Name||ACLS Pre-Test|

 1. The drug of choice for most forms of narrow-QRS tachycardia is:

 - a.
 Amiodarone

 - b.
 Atropine